-- The deposit due with registration is non refundable for any reason. - The remaining balance for the camp is due 2 weeks prior to the camp start date.
-Failure to make the payment by the due date will result in your child being moved to the waitlist. - The CEC must receive written notice (email) of any cancellations. - Cancellations made up to 2 weeks prior to camp will receive any payments minus the non refundable deposit. - Cancellations made between 1 to 2 weeks prior to the camp start date will be charged 50% of the total cost of the camp. - Cancellations made within 1 week of the camp start date will receive no refund. - Full refunds will be given if the CEC cancels a camp prior to the camp start date, minus the non refundable deposit. - In the event a camp is canceled mid-session, a partial refund may be given. - In the event that a day or partial day is cancelled due to severe weather or poor air quality, no refunds will be given for that day. - No refunds will be made if a camper is sent home during camp.
+- The \$25 deposit due with registration is non refundable for any reason. - The remaining balance for the camp is due 2 weeks prior to the camp start date.
+Failure to make the payment by the due date will result in your child being moved to the waitlist. - The CEC must receive written notice (email) of any cancellations. - Cancellations made up to 2 weeks prior to camp will receive any payments minus the \$25 non refundable deposit. - Cancellations made between 1 to 2 weeks prior to the camp start date will be charged 50% of the total cost of the camp. - Cancellations made within 1 week of the camp start date will receive no refund. - Full refunds will be given if the CEC cancels a camp prior to the camp start date, minus the non refundable deposit. - In the event a camp is canceled mid-session, a partial refund may be given. - No refunds will be made if a camper is sent home during camp. - No refunds will be given if there is a full or partial day closure due to extreme weather or air quality